 I think that that’s a really interesting point.
 And certainly, I think that these these seven skeletons have definitely been sort of tipping points or trajectories for different researchers being able to pursue different additional field work–that Lucy has very much been able to propel interest in field work in Ethiopia and other other big specimens.
 Other big finds that I don’t talk about in the book have certainly served similar functions along the rift valley in East Africa.
 And so I think that there very much is the sense that the, the celebrity object, the thing that can sort of captivate imagination is going to sort of trade in cultural cache, whether it intends to or not.
 It sort of does.
 And I think that that’s really interesting.

 *Ed’s note: the skeleton in the American Museum of Natural History in New York is a cast of the original skeleton.
-After embarking on a world tour from 2007-2013, Lucy once again resides in the National Museum of Ethiopia in Addis Ababa; the original fossil is not on display to the public.
+After a world tour from 2007-2013, Lucy once again resides in the National Museum of Ethiopia in Addis Ababa; the original fossil is not on display to the public.